AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 1. Click the **Unregister agent from OCS** option, then click **Next**.

-   **Result:** The agent's associated client and connection information is also removed from OCS during the uninstall process.
+   **Result:** The agent's associated client and connection information is also removed from Aveva&trade; Data Hub during the uninstall process.

    **Note:** After uninstalling the agent from the host machine, you still need to remove the agent from the portal.